-If you spend time hiking, backpacking, or thru-hiking and you havenโt already made the switch, I strongly recommend investing in a sun hoody.
-Lightweight sun hoodies are excellent for a wide variety of conditions and in addition to keeping you protected from the sun, they can keep you warm when the wind picks up.
+If you spend time hiking, backpacking, or thru-hiking and haven’t already made the switch, I strongly recommend investing in a sun hoody.
+Lightweight sun hoodies are excellent for a wide variety of conditions, and in addition to keeping you protected from the sun, they can keep you warm when the wind picks up.

-Since hiking the Continental Divide Trail, Iโve been experimenting with every sun hoody I can get my hands on and my collection has grown to an almost embarrassing level.
+Since hiking the Continental Divide Trail, I’ve been experimenting with every sun hoody I can find and my collection has grown to an almost embarrassing level.

-All of the hoodies listed in detail here, I have personally used.
-The chart included at the bottom includes some of the other (similar) hoodies available right now.
-If you have a favorite that you donโt see here, Iโm always looking for another sun hoody to try out!
+I have personally used all of the hoodies listed in detail here.
+The chart at the bottom includes some other (similar) hoodies available now.
+If you have a favorite you don’t see here, I’m always looking for another sun hoody to try out!

 Best Overall: Ridge Merino Solstice Hoodie